United Airlines Flight 232: Crew

-Flight 232's captain, Alfred C. "Al" Haynes, 57, was hired by United Airlines in 1956.
-He was highly experienced and had 29,967 hours of total flight time with United, of which 7,190 were in the DC-10.
+Flight 232's captain, Al Haynes, 57, had been hired by United Airlines in 1956.
+He had 29,967 hours of total flight time with United, of which 7,190 were in the DC-10.

-Haynes' co-pilot was First Officer William R. "Bill" Records, 48.
-He estimated that he had approximately 20,000 hours of total flight time.
-He was hired first by National Airlines in 1969.
-He worked subsequently for Pan American World Airways.
+Haynes' co-pilot was Bill Records, 48.
+He estimated that he had 20,000 hours of total flight time.
+He was hired first by National Airlines in 1969, and had worked for Pan American World Airways after that.
 He was hired by United in 1985, and had accrued 665 hours as a DC-10 first officer while at United.

-Flight engineer (Note: The NTSB's report describes Dvorak as Flight 232's "second officer", but notes that the term means "flight engineer" the first time "second officer" is used in its report.)
-Dudley J. Dvorak, 51, was hired by United Airlines in 1986.
+Flight engineer (Note: The NTSB's report describes Dvorak as Flight 232's "second officer", but on first use of the term they note that it means the flight engineer.)
+Dudley Dvorak, 51, was hired by United Airlines in 1986.
 He estimated that he had about 15,000 hours of total flying time.
 While working for United, he had accumulated 1,903 hours as a flight engineer in the Boeing 727 and 33 hours as a flight engineer in the DC-10.

-Dennis E. Fitch, nicknamed "Denny", 46, was a training check pilot aboard Flight 232 as a passenger.
-He had studied the crash of Japan Air Lines Flight 123 which suffered a total hydraulic system failure and loss of flight controls and had practiced similar situations in a flight simulator.
-He was hired by United in 1968 and he estimated that, prior to working for United, he had accrued at least 1,400 hours of flight time with the Air National Guard, with a total flight time around 23,000 hours.
-His total DC-10 time with United was 2,987 hours, including 1,943 hours accrued as a flight engineer, 965 hours as a first officer, and 79 hours as a captain.
+Denny Fitch, 46, was a training check pilot who was on Flight 232 as a passenger.
+He had studied the crash of Japan Air Lines Flight 123 which suffered a total hydraulic system failure and loss of flight controls, and he had practiced similar situations in a flight simulator.
+He was hired by United in 1968 and he estimated that, prior to working for United, he had accrued at least 1,400 hours of flight time with the Air National Guard, making his total flight time around 23,000 hours.
+His total DC-10 time with United was 2,987 hours, including 1,943 hours as a flight engineer, 965 hours as a first officer, and 79 hours as a captain.

-Eight flight attendants were also aboard the flight.
+There were eight flight attendants on board.